 $75,000 is available for the fellow to use for research-related expenses, including equipment purchases, professional travel, professional development courses, trainee support, salary, or any other costs directly related to the fellow’s research.
 The use of these funds for any other expenses requires pre-approval from the Gulf Research Program.

 The remaining $1,000 of the award serves as an honorarium for a mentor.
 Applicants must identify a senior-level researcher at their affiliated institution willing to serve as a career mentor.

-All fellows will attend an orientation in Washington, D.C., in September 2018 and the Gulf of Mexico Oil Spill and Ecosystem Science Conference in New Orleans in February 2019.
+All fellows will attend a required orientation in Washington, D.C., in September 2019 and the Gulf of Mexico Oil Spill and Ecosystem Science Conference in February 2020.
 Travel expenses for these events will be covered by the Gulf Research Program; they are in addition to the $76,000 fellowship award.

 Am I eligible?

 Fellows are selected based on a set of review criteria.
 Factors that contribute to an applicant’s likelihood for success include: